-Once the design is complete VCarve Pro can also be used to create the toolpaths, however this SOP will focus on HSM Works due to its integration with Solidworks, more complex feature set, and industry wide use.
-HSM Works is installed on any Innovations Workshop computer running Solidworks 2020 including the Ultimaker, Carbide 3D computer and Innovations laser cutter computer.
-Many toolpaths will likely be necessary to create the CAM needed to machine the part.
+Once the design is complete Carbide Create can be used to create the toolpaths, however this SOP will use HSM Works due to its integration with Solidworks and more complex feature set.
+HSM Works is installed on any Innovations Workshop computer running Solidworks 2020 including the Ultimaker and Carbide 3D computers. many toolpaths will likely be necessary to create the CAM nessesary to machine the part.
 To generate the toolpaths:

-Select the CAM window from within the Solidworks Command Window (note that CAM is an HSM Works plug in and is different from Solidworks CAM and Solidworks CAM TBM and will not appear unless HSM Works is installed on the computer)
+1. Select the CAM window from within the Solidworks Command Window (note that CAM is an HSM Works plug in and is different from Solidworks CAM and Solidworks CAM TBM and will not appear unless HSM Works is installed on the computer) \\ part zero and work holding coordinate system.

 - 2. The Command Window will now show HSM Works functions - 3.
-Select "New Job" to specify desired part to machine, define size of raw stock, and indicate the part zero and work holding coordinate system.
+Select "New Job" to specify desired part to machine, define size of raw stock, and indicate the